amabdallah/WaterUseML/README.md

 2.	**Time frame** a user provides the min and max time range in month/years or leave them blank to return all data for all existing years.
 The [Reclamation Water Information System (RWIS)][2] provides this specific or general time span search capability.

-3.	**Variable** from a drop-down menu, a user selects one or many controlled attributes to search for their data values within the selected geospatial location and time range.
-Example attributes which we need to come up are: withdrawn water, consumptive water use, return flow, allocated water.
-The trick is how also associate the different beneficial use native terms with these main controlled terms
+3.	**Variable** from a drop-down menu, a user selects one or many controlled variables to search for their data values within the selected geospatial location and time range.

+The variables can be filtered or grouped like below.
+The user can query one or many at the same time.

+**Aggegated**
+Water Use, Agriculture
+Water Use, Public Supply
+Water Use, Thermoelectric power
+Water supply, wet
+Water supply, dry
+Water supply, dry
+etc.

+**Site-Specific**
+Water Use, Agriculture
+Water Use, Public Supply
+Water Use, Thermoelectric power
+Allocated water, Irrigation
+etc.

 ## Conceptual web-service steps to answer the data calls
+Data query is supported at two interactive stages.
+First, search variables and their "sites" or "Areas".
+Second download or potentially vislalize the data for one or many sites and variables.

+**WaDE Catalog**
+The first step needs to be supported by a Catalog similair to the existing WaDE portal but perhaps simpler to maintain.
+The Catalog is a centeral front end to all the seperate indivisual WaDE database implementation (i.e., node) for each state.

+The catalog harvests two items, i) all the sites or areas and their "type", and ii) variables that have data for the sites.
+There are two benifets from excluding time in the form of months, years, or reporting years from the catalog
+* reduces the burden to maintain and update the catalog. the catalog will be updated only if new sites (or areas), or variables are added.
+* reduces the effort that users have to make to scroll through indivoiusal years.
+Interest in a specific time frame is handled as part of the next step to query data. the default is probably to return all the years

 1. The web-service will first call the WaDE catalog to look up all the site-specific locations or aggregated polygons within the provided boundary area which have attributes as the selected ones.
 The user will look up a summary of the locations of the returned sites and their attributes and decide to select which ones to get data values for.

 2. The web-service will call each WaDE-node that has the selected sites and attributes and return their time series data in a WaterUseML compliant format.
 Water rights or regaulatory data is an exception.

 3. The user can post-process or visualize (e.g., sum up the time series aggregated consumptive use) agriculture and municipal uses in all the Bear River/upper Colorado areas for the three states for each year.

 [1]:https://www.aspeninstitute.org/publications/internet-of-water/